iterative/dvc.org/content/docs/user-guide/pipelines/index.md

 ```

 Now, when you change the value of `learning_rate` in `params.yaml`, DVC
 invalidates the stages that depend on this parameter.

 ### URL Dependencies

 Other than local dependencies, DVC allows to define dependencies described by
 their URLs.
 There are two types of such dependencies.

-* Dependencies that are found in other DVC repositories.
+- Dependencies that are found in other DVC repositories.
-* Dependencies that are in arbitrary URLs.
+- Dependencies that are in arbitrary URLs.

 The first kind of these is defined by `dvc import`, and the second kind is via
 `dvc import-url`.

-When you have resources in other DVC projects that you want to employ in the
+When you have files in other DVC projects that you want to employ in the current
-current one, you add them to the project as follows.
+one, you add them to the project as follows.

 ```dvc
 $ dvc import git@github.com:iterative/example-get-started \